Pranit1225/ERP_RollUp_Automation/README.md

 ## Version

-**Current Version: v1.0.0**
+**Current Version: v1.1.0**

-Initial production release of the Macola Roll-Up Automation utility.
+### v1.1.0

+Added configurable Validation Delay between the first and second `Enter` presses during ERP validation.

+The configurable delay allows the user to adjust the automation speed according to the processing response of the Macola ERP/server.

 ---